Tony Anderson, Commissioner

 Chris Woods, Commissioner

-Director of Human Services Agency, San Joaquin County
+Director, Human Services Agency, San Joaquin County

 Chris Woods is the Director of the San Joaquin County Human Services Agency (HSA).
 As the Director, he is responsible for the administration of County social services programs including CalWORKs, CalFresh, Medi-Cal, Children’s Services, Aging and Community Services, Mary Graham Children’s Shelter, and First 5 San Joaquin.
 HSA has 1,282 employees and an annual budget of over $411 million.

 Chris began his career in social services with HSA as an Eligibility Worker in 1997 after earning his Bachelor’s degree in International Business from Linfield College.
 Upon completion of his Master’s Degree in Business Administration at the University of the Pacific in 1999, Chris promoted within HSA to Management Analyst, Management Services Administrator, and Deputy Director of Administration.
-In 2015, he was promoted to the positon of Assistant Director of HSA.
+In 2015, he was promoted to the position of Assistant Director of HSA.
 In September 2019, Chris was appointed Director of HSA by the Board of Supervisors.

 Chris is committed to HSA, its mission, and the community.
 He believes HSA has a tremendous group of dedicated staff and is thankful to be a part of the HSA team.